-In its sixth year, the number of students was an average of 842.
+In its seventh year, the average number of students was 800.

 The students came from 545 families from all over the world.
 17 new members of staff joined the School, 76% of whom are international and 18% were new to London.
 The staff were inducted into the culture of the school and supported in their resulting change in lifestyle.